dogweather/forkful/content/en/haskell/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-Checking if a directory exists is a fundamental operation in many programming tasks, allowing for conditional actions based on the presence or absence of directory structures.
-It's crucial for file manipulation, automated scripts, and during the initial setup of software to ensure that necessary directories are in place, or to avoid duplicating directories.

 ## How to:
 Haskell, through its base library, offers straightforward ways to check for directory existence, mainly using the `System.Directory` module.
 Let's look at a basic example: